MicrosoftDocs/entra-docs/docs/fundamentals/scenario-azure-first-sap-identity-integration.md

 # Scenario - Using Microsoft Entra ID to secure access to SAP platforms and applications

 This document provides advice on the **technical design and configuration** of SAP platforms and applications when using Microsoft Entra ID as the primary user authentication service for [SAP Cloud Identity Services](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/landing-page).
-SAP Cloud Identity Services include Identity Authentication, Identity Provisioning, Identity Directory and Authorization Management.
+SAP Cloud Identity Services includes Identity Authentication, Identity Provisioning, Identity Directory, and Authorization Management.
 Learn more about the initial setup for authentication in the [Microsoft Entra single sign-on (SSO) integration with SAP Cloud Identity Services tutorial](~/identity/saas-apps/sap-hana-cloud-platform-identity-authentication-tutorial.md).
 For more information on provisioning and other scenarios, see [plan deploying Microsoft Entra for user provisioning with SAP source and target applications](~/identity/app-provisioning/plan-sap-user-source-and-target.md) and [manage access to your SAP applications](~/id-governance/sap.md).

 ## Terminology used in this guide